 If you have completed the FdSc Business Management at UCP you can start Level 6 of the BSc (Hons) Business Management to obtain a full honours degree.

-Students who do not qualify by any of these qualifications should call 01733 214466 or email email@example.com to discuss equivalent qualifications or relevant work experience.
+Mature students or students who do not have the above qualifications can contact our admissions team on 01733 214466 or email@example.com to discuss equivalent qualifications (such as the ILM Leadership and Management) or relevant work experience.

-You must have GCSEs English and Mathematics at grade C or above.
+You must have GCSE English language and mathematics at a minimum of grade C or grade 4.